Skip to main content

 Protective Riding Gear

-Riding gear designed for motorcycle riders provides protection in the event of a crash as well as from heat, cold, rain, debris and hot or moving parts of the motorcycle.
+Riding gear designed for motorcycle riders provides protection in the event of a collision as well as from heat, cold, rain, debris and hot or moving parts of the motorcycle.
 Sturdy synthetic or leather materials provide the best protection.
 Wearing brightly colored clothing with retro-reflective material will make you more visible to other roadway users.

 Sturdy synthetic or leather materials provide the best protection.